 Introducing the Upside-Down Crochet Jumper pattern.
-I’ve been sucked into Stranger Things just like everyone else.
-I’ve also been wanting to create a cosy sweater which I simply don’t want to take off all winter.
-Put those two together and you have the Upside-Down Pullover.
+I’ve been wanting to create a cosy sweater which I simply don’t want to take off all winter and here it is!

 This post may contain affiliate links which means if you follow the link and go on to make purchase then I will receive a small commission at no extra cost to you.
 These links are marked with (aff) and you can read my full affiliate disclosure here